-In addition to growing more rapidly, the composition of the New York Metro Latino labor force is different in meaningful ways than the Non-Latino labor force.
-First, New York Metro Latinos are significantly more likely than Non-Latinos to choose work in the private sector compared to the government sector.
+In addition to growing more rapidly, the composition of the Phoenix Metro Area Latino labor force is different in meaningful ways than the Non-Latino labor force.
+First, Phoenix Metro Latinos are more likely than Non-Latinos to choose work in the private sector compared to the government sector.
 Latino workers are also younger on average.
-In the New York Metro Area, Latinos coming of age and entering the labor force are overwhelmingly second- and third-generation Americans.
-These children and grandchildren of immigrants are combining the extraordinary and selfless work ethic of their elders with rapid educational attainment to propel not just Latino GDP but overall GDP growth in the New York Metro Area, the state and the nation.
+In the Phoenix Metro Area, Latinos coming of age and entering the labor force are overwhelmingly second- and third-generation Americans.
+These children and grandchildren of immigrants are combining the extraordinary and selfless work ethic of their elders with rapid educational attainment to propel not just Latino GDP but overall GDP growth in the Phoenix Metro Area, the state and the nation.

-As with larger geographies, the economic contribution of Latinos in the New York Metro Area is driven by rapid gains in human capital and a strong work ethic.
-From 2010 to 2018, Latino educational attainment grew at a rate 2.4 times faster than the educational attainment of New York Metro Non-Latinos.
-Over those same years, New York Metro Latinos' labor force participation rate was an average of 0.8 percentage points higher than Non-Latinos.
-In 2018, Latino labor force participation was 0.9 percentage points higher.
+As with larger geographies, the economic contribution of Latinos in the Phoenix Metro Area is driven by rapid gains in human capital and a strong work ethic.
+From 2010 to 2018, the number of Latinos with a bachelor's degree grew at a rate 2.3 times faster than that of Non-Latinos.
+Over those same years, Phoenix Metro Latinos' labor force participation rate was an average of 3.5 percentage points higher than Non-Latinos'.
+This labor force participation premium increased every year from 2013 to 2018.
+In 2018, Latino labor force participation was a remarkable 6.3 percentage points higher than Non-Latino.

-Latinos provide a very large and positive demographic punch in the New York Metro Area through both the addition of workers and the formation of households.
-The number of Non-Latino households in the New York Metro Area actually shrank in 5 of the 8 years considered in this analysis.
-Over the entire period from 2010 to 2018, the number of Non-Latino households in the New York Metro Area increased just 0.1 percent.
-Meanwhile, the number of Latino households grew by 11.5 percent.
+As with the larger geographies, Latinos provide a very large and positive demographic punch in the Phoenix Metro Area through both the addition of workers and the formation of households.
+From 2010 to 2018, the number of Latino households in the Phoenix Metro Area increased by 18.8 percent.
+During those same years, the number of Non-Latino households grew by only 6.2 percent.